eclipse-threadx/threadx/README.md

 ```

 ### ThreadX Modules
-[Azure RTOS ThreadX Modules](https://learn.microsoft.com/azure/rtos/threadx-modules/chapter1) component provides an infrastructure for applications to dynamically load modules that are built separately from the resident portion of the application.
+[ThreadX Modules](https://learn.microsoft.com/azure/rtos/threadx-modules/chapter1) component provides an infrastructure for applications to dynamically load modules that are built separately from the resident portion of the application.
 ```
 cortex_a35
 cortex_a35_smp